linuxdeepin/deepin-auto-translation/README.md

 **Step 1: Read Configuration and Project List**
 - Read `config.yml` to get Transifex organization information
+- Check if `transifex-projects.yml` configuration file exists:
+  - If it exists and is not empty, use the project list directly
-- Read `project-list.yml`, if it doesn't exist, process all projects
-- Get all project lists from Transifex API for the specified organization
+  - If it doesn't exist or is empty, get all projects from Transifex API for the specified organization and auto-generate this file

-**Step 2: Project Filtering and Resource Acquisition**
+**Step 2: Project Resource Acquisition**
-- Filter projects according to `project-list.yml` (if specified)
-- Generate and update `transifex-projects.yml` file
-- Get associated GitHub repository resources for all projects
+- Use the finalized project list to get associated GitHub repository resources for all projects

 **Step 3: Local Repository Preparation**
 - Automatically clone or update local repositories to `repo/` directory